Niemeyer-Research-Group/pyJac-paper/README.md

 ==========================================================

 This repository contains the source for our paper describing an analytical Jacobian generator for chemical kinetic models.
-It makes use of the [`pyJac`](http://github.com/kyleniemeyer/pyjac/) package, which has been developed concurrently.
-The paper has been submitted to *Computer Physics Communication*, and a preprint is available at [`arXiv:1605.03262 [physics.comp-ph]`](http://arxiv.org/abs/1605.03262).
+It makes use of the [`pyJac`](https://github.com/SLACKHA/pyJac) package, which has been developed concurrently.
+The paper was published in *Computer Physics Communications*:

+    Kyle E. Niemeyer, Nicholas J. Curtis, and Chih-Jen Sung.
+2017. "pyJac: analytical Jacobian generator for chemical kinetics."
+Computer Physics Communications, 215:188–203. https://doi.org/10.1016/j.cpc.2017.02.004

+and a preprint is available at [`arXiv:1605.03262 [physics.comp-ph]`](http://arxiv.org/abs/1605.03262).

+All of the data, plotting scripts, and figures associated with the paper can be found on Figshare:

+    Niemeyer, Kyle; Curtis, Nick; Sung, Chih-Jen (2017): Data, plotting scripts, and figures for "pyJac: analytical Jacobian generator for chemical kinetics". figshare. https://doi.org/10.6084/m9.figshare.4578010.v1

 To see a current build of the paper from the master branch of this repository, refer to https://niemeyer-research-group.github.io/pyJac-paper/ (powered by [gh-publisher](https://github.com/ewanmellor/gh-publisher) and inspired by the [multiband_LS repository](http://jakevdp.github.io/multiband_LS)).

 Feel free to submit comments or feedback via the Issues tab on this repository.

 Reproducing the Paper
 ---------------------